Version2beta/zibrato/README.rst

 z.gauge(level = 'crit', name = 'gauge_name', value=123)
     Record a value.

+Zibrato decorators, of course, return the result of the wrapped function.
+Context managers return None as they are not intended to be used from within the 'with' block.
+The gauge method returns None also.

 Metric decorators and context managers take up to four arguments:

 * level: Required.
 Monitoring level, modeled after logging levels (i.e.